 Sean Connery, Oscar winner and legendary James Bond star, has died at 90

-Sean Connery, best known for his role as the iconic James Bond, has died at the age of 90, the BBC reported, citing his family.
+Sean Connery, best known for his role as the iconic James Bond, has died at the age of 90, according to a statement from Eon Productions, which produces the Bond films.

-His son said he died in his sleep while in the Bahamas.
+His son, Jason Connery, told BBC News that his father died in his sleep while in the Bahamas.
 He had been "unwell for some time."

 "I was heartbroken to learn this morning of the passing of Sir Sean Connery," Nicola Sturgeon, the First Minister of Scotland, tweeted Saturday morning in reaction to the news.
 "Our nation today mourns one of her best loved sons."